 Aughton Woods

-Step into Aughton Woods and enter a magical place where wildlife and wildflowers flourish.
+Step into Aughton Woods in the Lune Valley and enter a magical ancient woodland where wildlife and wildflowers flourish.

 Tom Hibbert

-Step into Aughton Woods and enter a magical place where wildlife and wildflowers flourish.
+Step into Aughton Woods in the Lune Valley and enter a magical ancient woodland where wildlife and wildflowers flourish.

 Created from flooded gravel pits, Blashford Lakes is now a bustling centre of activity, used by thousands of birds all year round including kingfisher, lapwing and oystercatcher.